rohinijoshi06/jupyterhub-on-k8s/README.md

 Run worker node script on each worker node, this will install any prerequisite packages, Docker, Kubernetes 1.18.1, NFS.
 `bash runOnWorkerNode.sh`
 Run the kubeadm join command on each node, this can be found in the output of the cluster initialisation either on your terminal or will be saved in clusterclusterInit.out.
+From this point, you could jump straight to setting up the [JupyterHub service](https://github.com/rohinijoshi06/jupyterhub-on-k8s/blob/master/README.md#jupyterhub) and use the fallback options in the jhub config file.
 Optional: Import your cluster into Rancher if you are using it to centrally manage your clusters, (ssh -L 8443:localhost:443 -Nfl ubuntu 130.246.212.36)
 ## Monitoring the cluster
 This is not essential to the functionality of JupyterHub, but a nice to have.